The Difference Between Cooking Pork Shoulder & Pork Butt

 Which is easier to smoke?

-Both pork butt and pork shoulder are suitable for low and slow barbecue.
+Both pork butt and pork shoulder are suitable for low and slow barbecue pork roast.
 Unlike other pork cuts, you cannot grill these parts for just a few minutes or an hour.
 The meat is tough, so it has to be exposed to up to 12 hours of low heat to tenderize the fibers of the muscle.

 Both cuts are fatty, which will add more flavor to the meat and will naturally baste the meat to make it more moist and easy to pull apart.

-Pork shoulders are easier to smoke than pork buts because they are smaller, hence, requiring less time to cook.
+Pork shoulder roasts are easier to smoke than pork butts because they are smaller, hence, requiring less time to cook.

 - When to use pork butt—because it has more fat, it is great for braising, stewing and for pulled pork.